girishji/scope.vim/README.md

 ### All Functions

-You can map the following functions to keys.
+You can map the following fuzzy search functions to keys.

 Method|Description
 ------|-----------